mostaphaRoudsari/honeybee-primer/text/components/Indoor_View_Factor_Calculator.md

 An interger between 0 and 4 to set the number of times that the tergenza skyview patches are split.
 A higher number will ensure a greater accuracy but will take longer.
 The default is set to 0 for a quick calculation.
 * ##### removeAirWalls [Optional]
 Set to "True" to remove air walls from the view factor calculation.
 The default is set to "True" sinc you usually want to remove air walls from your view factor calculations.
-* ##### recallHBHive [Optional]
-Set to "True" to recall the zones from the hive each time the input changes and "False" to simply copy the zones to memory.
-Calling the zones from the hive can take some more time but this is necessary if you are making changes to the zones and you want to check them.
-Otherwise, if you are performing a parametric run that does not change the geometry, it is nice to set this to "False" for speed.
-The default is set to "True" as it's often better to be safe and just recalle the zones.
 * ##### parallel [Optional]
 Set to "True" to run the calculation with multiple cores and "False" to run it with a single core.
 Multiple cores can increase the speed of the calculation substantially and is recommended if you are not running other big or important processes.
 The default is set to "True."
 * ##### buildMesh [Required]